 Welcome to wyrelife.co.uk – a website telling stories about Kidderminster, Bewdley, Stourport and Wolverley.

-We seek to provide a platform for telling the stories of the people, places and issues of interest in the district of Wyre Forest, in north Worcestershire.
+Edited by Jane Haynes, the aim of wyrelife is to tell the stories of the people, places and issues of interest in the district of Wyre Forest, in north Worcestershire.

 This is an amazing area, rich in characters, history and ambition.
-We hope that will be reflected in the content of the site.
+I hope that will be reflected in the content of the site.

-If you’d be interested in finding out more, please contact us on Twitter @wyrelife or visit the Wyre Life Facebook page www.facebook.com/wyrelife
+If you’d be interested in finding out more, please email me at email@example.com or tweet @wyrelife or visit the Wyre Life Facebook page www.facebook.com/wyrelife

 COMPLAINTS & CONCERNS